jerry81/codeingame/AI/G12-NightOfWar/notes-nightofwar.md

 - TODO: handle case where surrounded by own squares
 - TODO: introduce level to soldier logic
 - TODO: suicide to get a super soldier?
+  - makes coding easier - only calc danger to one soldier

 # instructions